BlvckBytes/ConfigurableEmotions/README.md

     # While possibly rather convenient, this setting could pollute global namespace, so it defaults to false
     tryRegisterDirectly: true

+    # When registering direct commands, aliases may be declared here
+    # They will call to the same underlying emotion and require the same permission
+    directAliases: []

     # Description shown on the help-screen
     description: '...'